segmentio/segment-docs/src/segment-app/extensions/dbt.md

 3. On the **Configure service credentials** page, select a service and protocol, add your SSH private key, then click **Next**.
 4. In the **Connect source** window, select a Reverse ETL warehouse source from the dropdown, then click **Save**.

-After you've saved your setup, you can configure your Git repository's settings to your needs by changing the selecting the repository, branch, dbt version, default schema, and project path.
+After you've saved your setup, you can configure your Git repository's settings to your needs by changing the repository, branch, dbt version, default schema, and project path.

 ### dbt Cloud setup